[Thoughts] Steam Deck, Machine, Frame, & Controller

 Valve/Steam made a surprise announcement those many weeks back, one noting the Steam Deck, Steam Controller, Steam Machine, and the Steam Frame as their compatible, yet open-sourced gadgets in their Steam family.
-Do the things you desire, your way, and for your own needs.
+Do the things you desire, your way, and for your own needs, with absolutely no limits.
 Steam Deck for your mobile needs, controller for your gaming needs, Steam Machine for your PC gaming needs, and Steam Frame for your wireless PC VR needs.
+You are in control.

 I view Valve’s recent announcement on Wednesday, November 12th, 2025 in high praise.
 Surprised, shocked, yet overly excited and hyped.
 The announcement was of both confusion, if curiousity, causing me to instantaneously view both Japanese and English sourcing relating to the Steam Machine and Steam Frame announcement.